Syncaidius/MoltenEngine/README.md

   * Crude test app (written in WPF)

 There is no audio system, no collision/physics, no deferred rendering or post-processing.
 Simply put, it's a giant ball of molten rock which is no use to anyone yet.
-It'll be pretty rough for a long while. ;)
+The whole thing is rough and WIP. ;)

 # Long-term Goals